sevcsik/sevdev.hu/posts/2015-08-28-the-self-keywords-ES2015-alternative.md

 the nature of Javascript, you can use the `this` keyword to access it.
-As the `this` keyword is not bound in static methods (thank you [BabelJS@slack][2] for confirming it), as long as call it as a method of the child class, it will refer to it.
+As the `this` keyword is not bound in static methods (thank you [BabelJS@slack][2] for confirming it), as long as call it as a method of the child class, `this` will refer to it.

 Here's an example of having a class which can be instantiated with a regular constructor or from a plain object: